-• Let Reception (Reception @twsb.org) or the school nurse (wsbnurse@twsb.org) know if your child's physician diagnoses a communicable illness so that other parents may be notified if appropriate.
+• Let Reception (Reception @twsb.org) know if your child's physician diagnoses a communicable illness so that other parents may be notified if appropriate.

-Examples of communicable illnesses and conditions that the school should be made aware of include, but are not limited to, a positive diagnosis of flu, strep, or mono.
+Examples of communicable illnesses and conditions that the school should be made aware of include, but are not limited to, a positive diagnosis of COVID, lice, flu, strep, or mono.
 If you are unsure, please contact reception.